The Protector: blessing the Salish Sea for all time

 The total cost of this first Gooseberry Protector is $131,000.
 Lummi

 Fish Commission's salmon dinners at SeaFeast and in-kind donations have provided seed funds, and Haiying Wu has completed the design phase (please see the maquette in the slideshow here).
-We would love to see the Gooseberry Point Protector finished and installed sometime in the summer of 2026, with the first Blessing of the Fleet and memorial reading of names.
-We believe that if we can crowdfund $25,000 that this is possible.
+We have received some grants and continue to apply for grants.
 Any amount helps, as projects like this rely on community support as well as financial support!

 Sculptor Haiying Wu's most recent work includes the Billy Frank, Jr. statue to be installed in Washington, DC.
 Haiying is generously contributing some production services towards this project.
 Hy'shqe, Haiying!